AdobeDocs/commerce-testing/src/pages/functional-testing-framework/credentials.md

 vault login -method -path
 ```

-**Do not** use `-no-store` command option, as the MFTF will rely on the persisted token in the token helper (usually the local filesystem) for future API requests.
+**Do not** use `-no-store` command option, as MFTF will rely on the persisted token in the token helper (usually the local filesystem) for future API requests.

 ### Store secrets in vault

-The MFTF uses the `KV Version 2` secret engine for secret storage.
+MFTF uses the `KV Version 2` secret engine for secret storage.
 More information for working with `KV Version 2` can be found in [Vault KV2][Vault KV2].

 #### Secrets path and key convention